Midland and Great Northern Joint Railway: Norwich and Spalding Railway

-On 4 August 1853 the Norwich and Spalding Railway obtained its Act for a line from Spalding to Sutton Bridge, and from there to Wisbech.
+On 4 August 1853 the Norwich and Spalding Railway obtained its an act of Parliament, the Norwich and Spalding Railway Act 1853 (16 & 17 Vict. c. cxxiv), for a line from Spalding to Sutton Bridge, and from there to Wisbech.
 Notwithstanding the company's title, reaching Norwich was an (unfulfilled) aspiration for later rather than an immediate intention.
-The Act stipulated that the other parts of the proposed Norwich and Spalding system could not be opened unless genuine progress was being made with the Wisbech connection.
+The act stipulated that the other parts of the proposed Norwich and Spalding system could not be opened unless genuine progress was being made with the Wisbech connection.

 In fact at this time the money market was particularly difficult, partly because of the Crimean War, and the company was unable to attract enough investment.
 It only managed to build from Spalding to Holbeach, 7+1/2 mi, opening to Holbeach for goods on 9 August 1858 and for passengers on 15 November 1858.
 The Wisbech stipulation appears to have been overlooked for the time being.